The Pacific Theater Island Hopping Campaigns: How the Allies Leapfrogged to Victory

 The Attack on Pearl Harbor

-They captured Wake Island just two weeks later, despite fierce resistance from U.S. Marines and civilian contractors.
+The attack propelled the U.S. into World War II, and in its wake, Japanese forces quickly advanced throughout the Pacific, capturing Wake Island just two weeks later, despite fierce resistance from U.S. Marines and civilian contractors.

 Battle of Midway

-In a stunning victory, U.S. dive bombers sank four Japanese aircraft carriers.
+In a remarkable victory, U.S. dive bombers sank four Japanese aircraft carriers, inflicting significant damage to Japan’s naval capabilities from which it never fully recovered.

 Guadalcanal Campaign

-In August 1942, U.S. Marines landed on Guadalcanal in the Solomon Islands.
+In August 1942, U.S. Marines landed on Guadalcanal in the Solomon Islands, marking the beginning of America’s first major offensive in the Pacific.

 Major Battles and Islands